sabreys/sabreys/README.md

 - 🌱 I’m currently learning Kafka and Kubernetes.
 - 👯 I’m looking to collaborate on a Flutter project.
 - :trollface: sorry for bad grammar.
-- 🔨 I want to learn: Cloud Security and Mobile Application Penetration Testing.
+- 🔨 Obsessed with stable diffusion
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/sabri-başoğlu-9781a51a8/)
 - ⚡ Fun fact:  <b> I am looking for a job </b>